aurasphere/haikufy/README.md

 ![Zen](https://i.imgur.com/NMk4AH5.gif)

 <sub>Disclaimer: this extension sends your code to OpenAI to generate comments.
-I decline any damage or harm caused by this.</sub>
+I decline all responsibilities for any damage or harm that this may cause.</sub>

 <sub>Copyright (c) 2023 Donato Rimenti</sub>

 <sub><a href="https://www.flaticon.com/free-icons/flower" title="flower icons">Flower icons created by Freepik - Flaticon</a></sub>

 </div>